VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 Weaknesses:

-• Can introduce subtle bugs if not reviewed carefully
+- Can introduce small bugs if not reviewed carefully

-• Poor fit for security-sensitive or production-critical paths
+- Poor fit for security-sensitive or production systems

-The key insight is that both approaches have their place.
-We use VibeCoding for exploration and validation, then switch to traditional development when we’re building for production.
+The key lesson is that both approaches have their place.
+We use VibeCoding for exploration and testing, then switch to traditional development when we’re building for production.

 When to Use Each Approach